Taofiqqq/fincra-openapi-spec/docs/Pay-In/fincra-virtual-accounts/documents-required-for-virtual-accounts-creation.md

   }
 ```

 **Please take note of the following in the above request :**

 > 📘
 >
-> - The **meansOfId** field  references the **document.type object** which is the passport.
-> - The **meansOfId** field can contain a URL link, an array of URL links, or a file upload of the user's passport or whatever type of document was selected.
-As we can see from this example, the document object has a property called **type**, which can be any of the documents we accept, such as an international passport or an ID card.
-> - The **document.type** field can only accept `driverLicense` , `passport` and `idCard` any other value will prevent your virtual account from getting approved.
-> - The **meansOfId** field must represent the **document.type** field i.e If you upload an international passport the API value of the document.type field should be passport else the virtual account will not be created.
+> * The **meansOfId** field  references the **document.type object** which is the passport.* The **meansOfId** field can contain a URL link, an array of URL links, or a file upload of the user's passport or whatever type of document was selected.
+As we can see from this example, the document object has a property called **type**, which can be any of the documents we accept, such as an international passport or an ID card.* The **document.type** field can only accept `driverLicense` , `passport` and `idCard` any other value will prevent your virtual account from getting approved.* The **meansOfId** field must represent the **document.type** field i.e If you upload an international passport the API value of the document.type field should be passport else the virtual account will not be created.
 Please see the table below for guidance.

 ## Corporate Virtual Account